EDUCBA Logo

 Introduction to MySQL Flush Log

-Flush log is used to flush the individual logs like Binary logs, general logs and error logs etc. There is a command-line interface provided by the mysql admin utility for flush operations, using commands such as flush-logs, flush-status, flush-hosts, flush-privileges and flush-tables.
+Flush log is used to flush individual logs like Binary, general, error logs, etc. There is a command-line interface provided by the mysql admin utility for flush operations, using commands such as flush-logs, flush-status, flush-hosts, flush-privileges, and flush-tables.

 Flushing the binary log creates a new binary log file.
 Whereas flushing the general query log closes and reopens the log file.
-The same goes with the slow query log and error log, it just closes and reopens the log file.
+The same goes for the slow query log and error log; it just closes and reopens the log file.

 Note: We can’t use the Flush statements in the store functions or triggers.
-We may use it in stored procedure.This procedure in turn should not be called by the functions or triggers.
+We may use it in stored procedures.
+The functions or triggers should not call this procedure in turn.

 Syntax